ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/ProjectShapes/_index.en.md

 {{% /tab %}}
 {{< /tabs >}}

-<h4> The smarter way </h4>
+#### The smarter way

-Being a convex shape, the same algorithm applied in the Dichotomy section can be used.</br>
+Being a convex shape, the same algorithm applied in the Dichotomy section can be used.\
-vertices[i] will be replaced by S(t).</br>
+vertices[i] will be replaced by S(t).\
-Instead of adding 1 to the index, we will add a very small value to t.</br>
+Instead of adding 1 to the index, we will add a very small value to t.\
-Same for removing it.</br>
+Same for removing it.\
-We could also compute the derivative of P(t) to determine the direction, if possible.</br>
+We could also compute the derivative of P(t) to determine the direction, if possible.\
-Also, a maximum depth will be used instead of a precision to prevent infinite recursion.</br>
+Also, a maximum depth will be used instead of a precision to prevent infinite recursion.

 {{% notice info %}}
 This method does not return the exact projection of the shape either.